 If you receive financial aid, the effects of each action listed below apply, regardless of the tuition refund policy. *

 - What aid did I receive that is dependent on the number of hours I am enrolled in?
 (Please refer to the Program Eligibility Charts.**)

 - How much will my awards be reduced if this drop is approved?

 - What will the tuition credit be for the drop?
 (This amount will be applied towards the amount of aid owed back.)

 This calculated amount will be returned to the Title IV Programs in the following order:

-- Federal PLUS Loan
+- Direct PLUS Loan

-- Federal Grad PLUS loans
+- Direct Grad PLUS loans

-- UnSubsidized Federal Stafford loans
+- Direct UnSubsidized loans

-- Subsidized Federal Stafford loans
+- Direct Subsidized loans

 - Federal Perkins loans